dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 Use the Metadata API to evaluate data health in the long term or at a moment in time.
 We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run ad-hoc queries or browse the schema.

-Since GraphQL provides a description of the data in the API, the schema displayed in the GraphiQL IDE accurately represents the graph and fields available to query.
+Since GraphQL provides a description of the data in the API, the schema displayed in the GraphQL explorer accurately represents the graph and fields available to query.

 <Snippet src="metadata-api-prerequisites" />